robertorosero/pyhtonmig/Doc/c-api/arg.rst

    Convert a Python integer to a C :ctype:`Py_ssize_t`.

 ``c`` (string of length 1) [char]
-   Convert a Python character, represented as a string of length 1, to a C :ctype:`char`.
+   Convert a Python character, represented as a byte string of length 1, to a C :ctype:`char`.

+``C`` (string of length 1) [int]
+   Convert a Python character, represented as a unicode string of length 1, to a C :ctype:`int`.

 ``f`` (float) [float]
    Convert a Python floating point number to a C :ctype:`float`.